TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Once we have this, its important to understand one thing of Duplicati's authentication process to exploit it.
+Once we have this, it's important to understand one key aspect of Duplicati's authentication process to exploit it.

 This `JavaScript` code snippet is crucial to do it: